sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_04_develop_unit_tests_xunit.md

     ```markdown
     1. Add Project Reference:

-      - Open the `UnitTests.csproj` file located at `tests/UnitTests/UnitTests.csproj`.
+      - Open the UnitTests.csproj file located at tests/UnitTests/UnitTests.csproj.
-      - Add a reference to the `Library.Infrastructure` project.
+      - Add a reference to the Library.Infrastructure project.

     2. Identify methods to test: